Scam Book: HitItBet

 HitItBet has used a policy that has never before been seen in the industry to upset and alienate customers.
 This article will examine that policy and hopefully will serve as a warning to be extremely careful when depositing or holding funds with HitItBet.
 We could recommend bettors avoid it all together.

 The policy alluded to above is one that is remarkably bizarre.
-It involves the sportsbook HitItBet and a mysterious “charity.”
+It involves the bookmaker HitItBet and a mysterious “charity.”
 Read that again.
-This is a sportsbook that takes bets involved with a charity!
+This is a bookie that takes bets involved with a charity!
 Unbelievable!